petermr/openVirus/docs/ofe.md

 ### our feedback from Hackathon to OFE
-* Huge event
+* Huge event, very varied

-* very business focussed, very EU
+* business focussed, EU flavour
 * not set up as a traditional hack.
-More a marketplace.
+More a marketplace./ competition.
-* we were experienced but bewildering for first time hackers
+* we were experienced but perhaps strange for first time hackers

 # The future